 Winter is one of my favorite seasons.
 Maybe it reminds me of my country and the (mostly) four seasons each province encounters.
 What I like most about winter though, is that it represents a sort of "reset" button in the year.
 A time to reflect and hibernate; a time in which being recluse is absolutely acceptable and understandable.
-I think that it's healthy to take a break from the world and its insecurities, from the humming and the hawing, from even your closest friends.
+I think that it's healthy to take a break from the world, from the humming and the hawing, from even your closest friends.

 I have two shows in January, one tomorrow, in fact.
 I'll be playing at Pianos at 8pm with my right-hand-man, Rob Ritchie on guitar, and another show on January 29th at Strong Place at 7:30.
 All details are in the 'Events' section of my website.